-While there is robust evidence that air-quality policies, resulting in reduction of aerosols and ozone, can be beneficial for human health but can lead to ‘disbenefits’ for near-term climate change, such trade-offs in response to climate mitigation policies is less certain (Shindell and Smith, 2019).
-Recent studies show that very ambitious but plausible gradual phasing out of fossil-fuels in 1.5°C compatible pathways with little or no overshoot, lead to a near-term future warming of less than 0.1°C, when considering associated emission reduction of both warming and cooling species.
+While there is robust evidence that air-quality policies, resulting in reduction of aerosols and ozone, can be beneficial for human health but can lead to ‘disbenefits’ for near-term climate change, such as trade-offs in response to climate mitigation policies is less certain (Shindell and Smith, 2019).
+Recent studies show that very ambitious but plausible gradual phasing out of fossil fuels in 1.5°C-compatible pathways with little or no overshoot, lead to a near-term future warming of less than 0.1°C, when considering associated emission reduction of both warming and cooling species.
 This suggests that there may not be a strong conflict, at least at the global scale, between climate and air-quality benefits in the case of a worldwide transition to clean energy (Shindell and Smith, 2019; Smith et al., 2019).
-However, at the regional scale, the changes in spatially variable emission and abundance changes might result in different responses including implications for precipitation, monsoon, etc. (Chapter 8), especially over South Asia (e.g., Wilcox et al., 2020).
+However, at the regional scale, the changes in spatially variable emission and abundance changes might result in different responses, including implications for precipitation and monsoons (Chapter 8), especially over South Asia (e.g., Wilcox et al., 2020).

-Decarbonization of energy supply and end use sectors is among key pillars of any ambitious climate mitigation strategy and it would result in improved air quality owing to associated reduction of co-emitted SLCF emissions (McCollum et al., 2013; Rogelj et al., 2014b; e.g., Braspenning Radu et al., 2016; Rao et al., 2016; Stechow et al., 2016; Lelieveld et al., 2019; Shindell and Smith, 2019).
+Decarbonization of energy supply and end-use sectors is among key pillars of any ambitious climate mitigation strategy and it would result in improved air quality owing to associated reduction of co-emitted SLCF emissions (e.g., McCollum et al., 2013; Rogelj et al., 2014b; Braspenning Radu et al., 2016; Rao et al., 2016; Stechow et al., 2016; Lelieveld et al., 2019; Shindell and Smith, 2019).
 Regional studies (Lee et al., 2016; Shindell et al., 2016; Chen et al., 2018; Li et al., 2018), where significant CO2 reductions were assumed for 2030 and 2050, show consistently reduction of PM2.5 and ozone concentrations resulting in important health benefits.
-However, these improvements are not sufficient to bring PM2.5 levels in agreement with the WHO air quality guideline in several regions.
-Amann et al. (2020) and UNEP (2019) highlight that only combination of strong air quality, development, and climate policies, including societal transformations, could pave the way towards achievement of such target at a regional and global level.
+However, these improvements are not sufficient to bring PM2.5 levels in agreement with the WHO air-quality guideline in several regions.
+Amann et al. (2020) and UNEP (2019) highlight that only the combination of strong air-quality, development and climate policies, including societal transformations, could pave the way towards the achievement of such a target at a regional and global level.

-At a global level, Rao et al. (2016) showed that climate policies, compatible with Copenhagen pledges and a long-term CO2 target of 450 ppm, result in important air quality benefits, reducing the share of global population exposed to PM2.5 levels above the WHO Tier 1 standard (35 µg m-3) in 2030 from 21% to 5%.
-The impacts are similar to a strong air quality policy but still leaving large parts of population, especially in Asia and Africa, exposed to levels well above WHO air quality guideline level of 10 µg m-3.
-The latter can be partly alleviated by combining such climate policy with strong air quality policy.
-Shindell et al. (2018) analysed more ambitious climate mitigation scenarios than Rao et al. (2016) and highlighted the opportunities to improve air quality and avert societal effect associated with warmer climate by accelerated decarbonization strategies.
-Most climate mitigation strategies compatible with limiting global warming to well below 2°C, rely on future negative CO2 emissions postponing immediate reduction.
-Alternatively, a faster decarbonization could allow to achieve a 2°C goal without negative CO2 emissions and with currently known and effectively applied emission control technologies would have also immediate and significant air quality benefits, reducing premature deaths worldwide (Shindell et al., 2018).
-For a 2°C compatible pathway, Vandyck et al. (2018) estimated 5% and 15% reduction in premature mortality due to PM2.5 in 2030 and 2050, respectively, compared to reference scenarios.
+At a global level, Rao et al. (2016) showed that climate policies, compatible with Copenhagen pledges and a long-term CO2 target of 450 ppm, result in important air-quality benefits, reducing the share of the global population exposed to PM2.5 levels above the WHO Tier 1 standard (35 µg m–3) in 2030 from 21% to 5%.
+The impacts are similar to a strong air-quality policy but still leave large parts of population, especially in Asia and Africa, exposed to levels well above the WHO air quality guideline level of 10 µg m–3.
+The latter can be partly alleviated by combining such climate policy with strong air-quality policy.
+Shindell et al. (2018) analysed more ambitious climate mitigation scenarios than Rao et al. (2016) and highlighted the opportunities to improve air quality and avert societal effects associated with warmer climate by accelerated decarbonization strategies.
+Most climate mitigation strategies compatible with limiting global warming to well below 2°C rely on future negative CO2 emissions postponing immediate reduction.
+Alternatively, a faster decarbonization could allow the achievement of a 2°C goal without negative CO2 emissions and with currently known and effectively applied emission-control technologies, would have also immediate and significant air-quality benefits, reducing premature deaths worldwide (Shindell et al., 2018).
+For a 2°C-compatible pathway, Vandyck et al. (2018) estimated 5% and 15% reduction in premature mortality due to PM2.5 in 2030 and 2050, respectively, compared to reference scenarios.